getodk/docs/docs/entities-intro.rst

 The domain that you work in likely has systems for managing workflows similar to the ones you need to support.
 This could be a system designed to support a community health worker program, to monitor tree health over time, to track samples in a lab, etc. Those systems typically have some built-in concepts around the data that needs to be collected, the people that might be involved, the status changes that a workflow subject can go through, and so on.

 If you have specialized software that supports your domain's workflows, we recommend giving that software a try.
-If instead you prefer the flexibility to define your forms and Entity Lists to exactly match your workflow needs, ODK will be better a fit.
+If you find that you need the flexibility to define your forms and Entity Lists to exactly match your workflow needs, ODK may be a better fit.

 Here are some questions to consider when deciding between using ODK and specialized software: